cwi-dis/igor/doc/overview.rst

 is allowed  to do which operation.
 Human users can log in to the Igor server to gain access to their set of capabilities, external devices can carry their capabilities in requests.
 Igor can handle signing those capabilities with a secret key shared between the device and Igor.
+Actions and plugins can also carry a private set of capabilities, so you can design things so that the action has privileges that its caller does not have.

 For convenience on a local subnet Igor can also function as a Certificate Authority (CA), signing the SSL certificates needed to allow trusted *https*